 Sézane Claude Bag Review: Size, What Fits, Pros & Cons (2025)

 My Sézane Claude bag review is that I absolutely love it.
-It’s #2 on my list of preferred Sézane bags (second only to the Milo, which I think is basically perfect).
+It’s #1 on my list of preferred Sézane bags (topping the Milo, which I equally think is basically perfect).
 Here’s how it all breaks down.

 The Sézane Claude: Quick Specs